flakzilla/cr2020-TRIAC-mod/README.md

 ### Caution & Advice
 * Do not apply the 08-80 (jumper wire) Service Bulletin if the TRIAC mod is installed.
-* At least 2oz copper is required for the PCB, at least for the CR-2020.
+* At least 2oz copper is required for the PCB.
-* Although included in some diagrams, an RC snubber across MT1/MT2 is not required as long as the specified TRIAC is used.
+* Although included in some diagrams, an RC snubber across MT1/MT2 is not required as long as the specified "alternistor" type TRIAC is used.
 * The TRIAC mod doesn't protect the set of contacts in the CR-2020's power switch that controls the switched outlet.
-If the switched outlet is used, it will still cause wear on those contacts.
+If the switched outlet is used, its load will still cause wear on those contacts.
+* It's possible to use the switched outlet's contacts in lieu of the main contacts if the main contacts are fried, just swap the red and white wires coming back from the power switch.

 ### Acknowledgements
 The author would like to thank all of the AudioKarma users who invented, refined, and helped spread information about the TRIAC mod.